pattonsgirl/CEG2350/docs/Topics/07-Networking/essential-commands.md

 ---

+## 4. `ping`

+Ping is a command-line utility used to test network connectivity, reachability, and latency (speed) between a source and a destination host.
+It works by sending Internet Control Message Protocol (ICMP) Echo Request packets to a target, which replies with Echo Replies.
+Key metrics include round-trip time (RTT) and packet loss.

+* **Command:**: `ping google.com` `ping <insert IP or address>`

+---

-## 4. Addressing: DNS Lookup
+## 5. Addressing: DNS Lookup
 * **Command:** `nslookup google.com`
 * **The Lesson:** We get the **Destination IP**.
 We now have the two main pieces of the "envelope": Source IP (Me) and Destination IP (Google).

 ---

-## 5. Packet Formation: Sockets and Ports
+## 6. Packet Formation: Sockets and Ports
 This is where we define the **Source Port** and **Destination Port**.

 * **Command:** `netstat -an | grep ESTABLISHED` (Run this *while* you have a website open)